The Three-Fund Portfolio — It’s all we ever need in the stock market.

 Diversification:

 Our eggs are in different baskets.
-The aim here is to give you a consistently good outcome, not the best and not the worst.
-That’s why we have the three funds.
-The portfolio is diversified by including different sectors (tech, utilities, aerospace, pharma, etc) and countries.
-That helps reduce our risk.
-If the U.S. is having a bad year, hopefully, International Stocks and Bonds are not.
+The aim here is to deliver a consistently good outcome, neither the best nor the worst.
+That’s why we have the three ETFs.
+The portfolio is diversified by including various sectors (tech, utilities, aerospace, pharmaceuticals, etc.) and multiple countries.
+That helps reduce the volatility.
+If the U.S. market is having a bad few years, hopefully, International Stocks and Bonds are not.

 Low Cost:

 The three-fund portfolio uses low-cost index exchange-traded funds (ETFs) or mutual funds.
 This minimizes investment costs and maximizes how much we make.
 Our costs are only 0.03 to 0.08% of what we have invested.
-Have $100,000 invested?
-That’s only $30 - $80 per year.
-Compare that to the 1-2% an advisor might charge you, which is $1,000 - $2,000.
+Example: For $100,000 invested, the cost is $30 - $80 per year.
+Compare that to the 1-2% an advisor might charge you, which is $1,000 - $2,000/ year.
 Yeah, no thanks, buddy.
-(Getting a plan from a CFP before retirement is different and advisable.)
+(Getting a plan from a CFP 3-5 years before retirement is advisable.)

 Simplicity: